briankoser/sfc-listeners-guide/episodes/0035-top-5-dreams.md

 # Feedback
 Mike Poteet had a dream where he travelled to random suburban houses in the TARDIS with Mitt Romney, eating their food and using their bathrooms.

-Matt watches for the {% workTitle "LOST" %} numbers in real life.
+Matt watches for the {% work "LOST" %} numbers in real life.

 Skip Crust refers to himself as "#2 fan of the podcast" <q class="archivist inline"><a href="/episodes/0004-tolkien-vs-lewis-the-ultimate-smackdown/" class="link-obvious">Dave Johnson is #1</a></q>